Documenting the Human Cost of Nickel Mining: CGSP Wins Top Photojournalism Prize

 Kenya Should Look East, Not West, For Development Inspiration Says One of the Country’s Largest Newspapers

 The Editorial Board of The East African newspaper, a publication of the Nation Media Group, one of Kenya's largest media companies, published a column on Sunday that will be a disappointment to U.S. and European governments.
-It blasted Africa's past half-century engagement with the West ...
+It blasted Africa's past half-century engagement with the West and said the continent ...

 How Effective are China’s Press Junkets for African Journalists?
 Pretty Effective.